Restaurants and Entertainment

 Wake County is blessed with an abundance of outdoor recreation opportunities.
 Residents and visitors can enjoy more than 250 parks and 100-plus miles of paved greenway trails.
 In addition, there are countless miles of gravel and single-track trails available for hikers, bikers and horseback riders.
 Boating and fishing enthusiasts will enjoy Falls Lake, Harris Lake, Lake Wheeler and nearby Jordan Lake, which when combined account for more than 27,000 acres of water.
 Golfers have an incredible range of local choices with 30 public and 18 private golf courses, and the world famous Pinehurst Resort is just an hour down the road.
 The region's moderate climate means you can enjoy the great outdoors all year round.
 And don't forget about the Blue Ridge Mountains just three hours west and North Carolina's Crystal Coast only two hours east.

 Sports Travel magazine has rated Raleigh as one of the "hottest sports cities" in the country.
 There are four professional sports teams; most notably the National Hockey League's Carolina Hurricanes which play at a state-of-the-art arena seating more than 20,000 screaming fans.
 Baseball lovers have two choices – the Carolina Mudcats and the Durham Bulls.
-And for soccer enthusiasts, there's the Carolina Railhawks.
-However, when you get to the heart of the Matter, the region is best known for its collegiate sports teams including the ACC legends NC State Wolfpack, UNC Tar Heels and Duke Blue Devils.
+And for soccer enthusiasts, there's the North Carolina FC.
+However, when you get to the heart of the matter, the region is best known for its collegiate sports teams including the ACC legends NC State Wolfpack, UNC Tar Heels and Duke Blue Devils.